Spanish Mortgage data

-Lending in Spain for residential property in terms of numbers of new loans increased again in August.
+Lending in Spain for residential property in terms of numbers of new Mortgages in Spain increased again in August.

 The average loan size fell from Julys € 119.6k to € 111.5k but remained above the same month of the previous year where average loan size was € 110.7k.

-The impact of the two parts of the data meant that whilst the number of new loans over Julys figures were up some 6.8% the actual level of capital lent fell from July by 0.3% to € 2.963.674 million.
+The impact of the two parts of the data meant that whilst the number of new Spanish mortgages over Julys figures were up some 6.8% the actual level of capital lent fell from July by 0.3% to € 2.963.674 million.